1970 Gibson Les Paul Custom Black guitar

-This clean Gibson Les Paul Custom electric guitar from 1970 came through the shop recently.
+This clean 1970 Gibson Les Paul Custom electric guitar with black finish and pearl headstock inlay came through the shop recently.
 Vintage Gibson Les Paul guitars are rarely this well preserved!
 It even has its original hang tag/owner's manual, rectangle case with yellow interior, and case key.
-I'm always a vintage Gibson guitar buyer but I especially love all Les Paul guitars.
-Please contact me here to sell a vintage Gibson Les Paul guitar.
+I'm always a vintage Gibson guitar buyer but I especially love all Les Paul Custom guitars.
+You can contact me here to sell a Gibson guitar.

 Check out a few other vintage Gibson Les Paul guitars that have come through the shop: